Sunbasket markets itself as a champion of sustainability and healthful, organic food. Home Chef is more domestic, comforting, and familiar.

 Sunbasket vs. Home Chef: Price

 Both services offer premium meal kits with higher price tags, as well as add-ons like breakfast items and a la carte proteins.
 However, even with these categories, overall, you'll easily spend more with Sunbasket.
 There is one exception, though.
-If you look only at the Fresh & Ready/Fast & Fresh categories, Sunbasket is the better choice, both in terms of price and choice of meals.
+If you look only at the Fresh & Ready/Easy Prep categories, Sunbasket is the better choice, both in terms of price and choice of meals.
 Otherwise, when it comes to price, Home Chef is the winner.

 Sunbasket vs. Home Chef: Meal Choices

-Sunbasket offers 20 weekly meal kit options and another 20 Fresh & Ready choices.
-The meal kits are divided into three categories: standard, speedy, and pre-prepped.
+Sunbasket offers 17 weekly meal kit options and another 16 Fresh & Ready choices.
+The meal kits are divided into two categories: standard and "speedy," which are designed to be ready to enjoy in 15 to 20 minutes.
 The number of options in each category varies from week to week.
 All Sunbasket's kits serve two, but you can order up to eight of any one kit, for a total of 16 servings of any particular meal.

-Sunbasket also has a vast collection of add-ons—everything from juices to snacks to fresh lobster ravioli.
+Sunbasket also has a vast collection of over 100 add-ons—everything from juices to snacks to fresh lobster ravioli.
 We tried several of Sunbasket's add-ons and enjoyed them all—sometimes more than the meal kits themselves.

-Home Chef's meal kits are also divided into three categories: standard meal kits, 15-minute meal kits, and easy prep meal kits.
-Typically you'll be able to choose from among 13 standard kits, two, 15-minute kits, and nine easy prep kits, for a total of 20 meal kit options weekly.
-All the menu items are available in sizes of two, four, six, and eight servings.
-There's also a collection of 15 weekly extras, including things like dessert, breakfast and lunch items, salads, and assorted a la carte proteins.
+Home Chef's meal kits are also divided into two categories: standard meal kits and "easy prep" meal kits, which require little to no prep and minimal cooking time.
+Like Sunbasket, Home Chef typically offers around 15 standard kits and 15 easy prep kits, for a total of 30 meal options weekly.
+All menu items are available in sizes of two, four, and six servings.
+There's also a collection of over 30 weekly "extras," including things like dessert, breakfast and lunch items, salads, and assorted à la carte proteins.

 Both companies offer substantial variety within their weekly menus, with a broad selection of vegetables, proteins, and internationally inspired flavors.
 And both change their menus weekly, so you get plenty of variety across time.
-That said, given Sunbasket's larger selection of Fresh & Ready meals, add-ons, and protein substitutes, the company prevails when it comes to choice.
+That said, given Sunbasket's larger selection of add-ons and protein substitutes, the company prevails when it comes to choice.

 Sunbasket vs. Home Chef: Creativity of Dishes